wds4/pretty-good/README.md

 Basic nostr functionality is currently available.
 Features include:
 <li>create new profile
 <li>import profile
+<li>edit profile
+<li>manage multiple profiles
+<li>main feed
+<li>post new note
+<li>find new users
+<li>look at user profiles
+<li>send / receive direct messages
+<li>manage relays

 However, this is still very much in alpha!
 Expect things to break, even if they are currently working.

+Iincomplete list of known issues:
+<li>bug when following / unfollowing
+<li>cannot yet reply to existing note
+<li>view thread does not always pull the entire thread
+<li>likes, zaps not yet implemented
+<li>for the main feed, data persistence using redux works but is exceedingly slow; therefore currently off by default (can turn it on in settings)

 ## Curated Lists: decentralized web of trust

+You won't find this anywhere else.

 Curation of items on a list by a decentralized web of trust.
 This is the simplest demonstration of the threaded tapestry model I have been able to devise so far that demonstrates knowledge representation as well as knowledge curation.